 Agents often wonder why asset managers give hundreds of listings to one agent and ignore another, why they use inexperienced agents, or why they don’t respond to marketing pitches.
 The key is to see the world through the asset manager’s eyes.

 Asset managers aren’t in the business of creating a quality buying experience for your clients.
-They are in the business of the preparation and disposition of large numbers of bank owned properties.
-They follow a strict protocol in selling properties so that they can report to their clients (lenders) that they did the best job possible in disposing of that asset. .
-They often have a limited idea of a market and are reliant on qualified, knowledgeable real estate professionals to sell REOs.
+They are in the business of the preparation and disposition of large numbers of bank-owned properties.
+They follow a strict protocol in selling properties so that they can report to their clients (lenders) that they did the best job possible in disposing of that asset.
+They often have a limited idea of a market and are reliant on qualified, knowledgeable local real estate professionals to sell REOs.
 They often trim down their ranks of approved agents, focusing on the ones that provide the best service to the asset manager.
 This means that the agent responds to tasks in a timely manner, completes reports and other documentation on time, and communicates well with the asset manager.
+It often requires finding brokers that can manage the holding costs of distressed assets like repairs, utility costs, lawn care, and general marketing.
+These brokers can be out thousands of dollars at any one time as they manage the process.

 BPOs require local expertise.
 By performing regular BPOs you can establish yourself as the go-to expert for listings in the area.
 An asset manager will require listing agents to prepare quality BPOs.
 Failure to provide reliable BPOs may cause an agent to lose future assignments.